The Ultimate Morning Routine

 Adopt Small Habits to Make a Big Impact

 - Reach for water rather than coffee.
-While our first impulse is often to get coffee brewing, grab a glass of water instead.
+While our first impulse is often to get the coffee brewing, grab a glass of water instead.
 Your body has just gone hours without water, and it is dehydrated.
 It is recommended to drink 16oz of water as soon as you wake up to help you hydrate, fire up your metabolism, and flush out toxins.

 - Let the light in.
 There’s a reason your parents used to come into your room and open the blinds in the morning.
 Natural light signals to your brain it is time to be up, making you more alert, and it also improves your mood.
 This tip is only useful if the sun is up (sorry, all you people in northern climates in the winter), but it is a good one and should not be overlooked because of its simplicity.
 Open those blinds!